padcom/react-example-02/README.md

 Starts Mocha in watch mode running all tests when the sources change.
 The reporter here is `min` which will only show the summary and status of failed tests.
 ESLint test is not executed to speed up the execution of tests but that one is part of the `npm start` process.

-#### npm run test:browser

-Starts Mocha tests in hot reload mode with preview listening on port 3001.
-After starting it open your favorite browser and navigate to [http://localhost:3001](http://localhost:3001) and you shall see the test results.

-This mode has this beautiful property that whatever you change all connected tests get re-launched automatically!
-It's like magic - only better :)
+Open http://localhost:3001 to run tests.

 #### npm test

 Runs all tests.
-It is intended for local use (not CI).
-This includes all tests, including ESlint.

-#### npm -s run test:ci

-Runs all tests.
 It is intended for local use in CI environment.
-The configured reporter here is xunit to allow for easy integration with CI servers like Bamboo and Jenkins.
+The configured reporter here is junit to allow for easy integration with CI servers like Bamboo and Jenkins.

-Please note the use of `-s` switch which disables additional npm output.

 #### npm run build